Via Rail: Budget and management

 Via president Yves Desjardins-Siciliano stated that the subsidy for passenger rail travel in Canada in 2015 was about 200 percent: for every $1 travellers spend on fares, Canada pays $2 in subsidy.

 As of May 2019, the chair of the board of directors is Françoise Bertrand.
 The Annual accounts of Via are audited to GAAP principles by the Auditor-General of Canada, under the Financial Administration Act.
-Via Rail Canada Inc. is incorporated under the CBCA and is subject to income taxes, should a profit ever be declared by it.
+As a federal Crown corporation, Via Rail Canada Inc. operates under the Canada Business Corporations Act and is subject to income taxes, should a profit ever be declared by it.
 The corporation had $9,300,000 in share capital as of 2018.
 Via also received $394.4 million of government funding in 2018.

 Expansion plans

 Maritimes

 Via has explored the introduction of daily regional service in Nova Scotia and New Brunswick (connecting Halifax, Moncton, and Campbellton) to complement the thrice-weekly Ocean service to Montreal.
 As of 2017, Via's statement was that it was "exploring an eastern intercity corridor service" and that further developments were dependent on infrastructure upgrades and equipment testing.

 Via has also expressed interest in operating commuter rail service on CN tracks in Halifax that would run from the city's downtown station as far as Windsor Junction.
 However, in June 2019, Halifax regional council voted unanimously to direct staff "not to pursue commuter rail service further ... due to infrastructure requirements and associated financial implications, as well as operational considerations and restraints".